 You may not be in the classroom when your child acts up or tunes out, but you can still help.

 A good relationship with your child's teacher, along with planning and practice at home, can turn around behavior problems at school.
 Your kid will be a lot happier, and so will you and the teacher.

 Team Up With Your Child's Teacher

-If your child has behavior problems at school, your best ally is their teacher, says Stephen Brock, PhD.
-He is the school psychology program coordinator at California State University, Sacramento, and author of Identifying, Assessing, and Treating ADHD at School.
-While school psychologists and other experts may be able to help, too, the teacher will have the most contact with your child.
+If your child misbehaves at school, his teacher is your best ally, says Stephen Brock, PhD.
+He's the school psychology program coordinator at California State University, Sacramento.
+While school psychologists and other experts can help, the teacher has the most contact with your child.
 Do everything you can to make that relationship work.

 Be respectful.
-Remember that your child's teacher has a lot of other responsibilities, says Brock.
-Stress that you're there to help, not make their life harder with lots of demands.
-Keep the focus on helping your child, not on what you think the teacher may be doing wrong.
+Remember, your child's teacher has a lot of other duties, Brock says.
+Stress that you're there to help, not make her life harder with lots of demands.
+Keep the focus on how to help your child.
+Don’t discuss what you think the teacher is doing wrong.

 Ask what you can do.
-Find out what the problem behaviors are and how you can support the school's rules.
-Consider what changes you can make at home that will match the rules at school, such as a more formal routine, or a new reward system for good behavior.
+Find out what the problem is.
+Ask how you can support the school's rules.
+Think about changes you can make at home that will match those rules.
+Set a more formal routine, or start a reward system for good behavior.

 Find out about resources.
-Most public schools have support teams for kids with ADHD, says Brock.
+Most public schools have support teams for kids with ADHD, Brock says.
 The team might include school psychologists, guidance counselors, or other experts.
 Ask the teacher if you can all meet together.